daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 interactions, e.g., purchases, streams, etc.

 Imagine a scenario with just $24$ unique items and $24$ unique users.
-If each user purchased 3 unique items on average, the number of non-zeros in this interaction matrix is $24 * 3 = 72$ while the remaining $(24 ∗ 24) - 72 = 504$ entries are all zeros.
+If each user purchased 3 unique items, the number of non-zeros in this interaction matrix is $24 * 3 = 72$ while the remaining $(24 ∗ 24) - 72 = 504$ entries are all zeros.
 That's a sparsity of $1 - (72 / (24 * 24)) = 0.875$.
 In other words,
 $87.5\%$ of the interaction matrix entries are zeros.